 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Holy Cross, see our tuition and fees and room and board pages.

-The student loan default rate at Holy Cross is 1.8%.
+The student loan default rate at Holy Cross is 1.2%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-Location of College of the Holy Cross
+Get more details about the location of College of the Holy Cross.

 Contact details for Holy Cross are given below.